London Exhibitions Guide 2021 | Last Updated 24.08.21

 The Harry Potter Photographic Exhibition | Covent Garden

-There’s a new Harry Potter show coming to town, and it looks like it’ll be here for quite a spell.
+There’s a new Harry Potter show in town, and it looks like it’ll be here for quite a spell.
 Warner Bros’ latest dalliance into the world of witchcraft & wizardry is a photographic exhibition exploring behind-the-scenes images from a decade’s worth of classic Potter flicks, all topped off by a genuine bottled butterbeer bar… READ MORE

 Details: The Harry Potter Photographic Exhibition is open now.
 Tickets on sale now (£20 per adult) and you can get them right here.